- University of Chicago (B.A. 2005)

 Some of Mr. Elrod’s relevant securities experience includes:

-- Co-lead counsel in Kokareva v.
-Bristow Group Inc., a securities class action alleging that an aviation services provider focused on the oil and gas sector, made materially false and misleading statements and failed to disclose to investors its financial health before ending its sale of physical goods and announcing the departure of two top executives.
-The case resulted in a $6.25 million settlement that has received final approval.
+- Co-lead counsel in Macovski v.
+Groupon Inc. et al., a securities class action alleging that the company made materially false and misleading statements and failed to disclose to investors its financial health before ending its sale of physical goods and announcing the departure of two top executives.
+The case resulted in a $13.5 million settlement that has received final approval.

 - Lead counsel in In re Citigroup Inc Securities Litigation, a class action arising out of Citigroup’s alleged misrepresentations regarding their exposure to losses associated with numerous collateralized debt obligations.
 This case settled for $590 million.